polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 * __[auth.ticket.refresh]__ - Refreshes a JWT token.
 Useful for refreshing a token before it expires, which would require the user to login again
 * __[auth.ticket.verify]__ - Verifies a JWT token, and that the user is logged in, in addition to (optionally) that he belongs to one roles supplied as a comma separated list of roles
 * __[auth.ticket.in-role]__ - The same as **[auth.ticket.verify]**, but returns true or false, depending upon whether or not user is in any of the roles provided or not
+* __[auth.token.verify]__ - This slot accepts an external OpenID Connect token, for then to verify its authenticity and returning its email claim.

 Notice, you will have to modify your `auth:secret` configuration setting, to provide a unique salt for your installation.
 If you don't do this, some adversary can easily reproduce your tokens, and impersonate your users.
 Example of